Charlotte-01/Charlotte-01/README.md

-# Hi 👋, I'm Charlotte Qian
+# Hi, I'm Charlotte Qian 🌸
 ### A passionate Data Engineer from New York

 - 🔭 I’m currently working on Data Warehousing, Django